xymaxim/ytpb/docs/package/usage.rst

 execution downloads and parses a main HTML page and MPEG-DASH MPD file, which is not optimal.
 The :meth:`Playback.from_cache` can be used to create a playback from an existing cache item (it also involves writing to cache).
-If an item is not found or expired, :class:`~ytpb.exceptions.CachedItemNotFoundError` will be raised.
+If an item is not found or expired, :class:`~ytpb.errors.CachedItemNotFoundError` will be raised.

 .. code-block:: python

-   from ytpb.exceptions import CachedItemNotFoundError
+   from ytpb.errors import CachedItemNotFoundError
    try:
        playback = Playback.from_cache(stream_url)
    except CachedItemNotFoundError: